IlianPihlajamaa/SelfPropelledVoronoi.jl/docs/src/overview.md

 $$H = \sum_i \left(K_{A,i}(A_i-A_{0,i})^2+K_{P,i}(P_i-P_{0,i})^2\right)$$

-where the parameters are explained above.
+of which the parameters are explained above.